PoisonousPeter/DukeMTMC-reID_evaluation/README.md

 ## DukeMTMC-reID Description
 ![](https://github.com/layumi/Duke_evaluation/blob/master/DukeMTMC-reID_mosaic.jpg)

+**Data Offline.** Since the privacy implications of the data set are being considered, I have to offline the download link for DukeMTMC-reID.
+I am very sorry about it.
+There is currently no clear indication as to when, if ever, the data set will be allowed to be restored.

-***What's new:*** Following the license on the [DukeMTMC](http://vision.cs.duke.edu/DukeMTMC/) website, we added a few modifications to the license terms.
+Following the license on the [DukeMTMC](http://vision.cs.duke.edu/DukeMTMC/) website, we added a few modifications to the license terms.
 You may check the license in this repo.
 The dataset is released only for academic research.

 [DukeMTMC-reID](#dukemtmc-reid-description) [1] is a subset of the [DukeMTMC](http://vision.cs.duke.edu/DukeMTMC/) dataset [2] for image-based re-identification, in the format of the [Market-1501](http://www.liangzheng.com.cn/Project/project_reid.html) dataset.
 The original dataset contains 85-minute high-resolution videos from 8 different cameras.
 Hand-drawn pedestrain bounding boxes are available.